if __WORDSIZE == 64

 <?php echo "Maximum Integer Value: ", PHP_INT_MAX, "\n"; echo "Minimum Integer Value: ", ~PHP_INT_MAX,"\n";

-Or, you might wish to inspect how many integers are necessary to display a number by running the following script:
+Or, you might wish to inspect how many bytes constitute an integer by running the following script:

 <?php echo "Integer Size in Bytes: ", PHP_INT_SIZE;